cocallag/oxsalt/pages/index.rst

 You can read this publication on the `Kidney360 journal website <https://journals.lww.com/kidney360/fulltext/2023/07000/evaluation_of_a_simple_low_cost_intervention_to.5.aspx>`_ or on `PubMedCentral <https://www.ncbi.nlm.nih.gov/pmc/articles/PMC10371291/>`_.

-You can view and download details of the intervention by clicking on the Files tab above or the image below. |br|
+You can view and download details of the intervention by clicking on the Files tab above or on the image below. |br|

 .. figure:: /images/eat_less_salt.jpg
     :align: center